-1. With these new foods manuals, a member may stay in the manuals for up to three years.
-It is recommended that members should start with Cooking 101 and then go on to Cooking 201 to learn basic food preparation skills before taking the more advanced units.

-2. Include a copy of the recipe used and attach securely to the e-Record.
+- 1. With these new food's manuals, a member may stay in the manuals for up to three years.
+It is recommended that members should start with Cooking 101 and then go on to Cooking 201 to learn basic food preparation skills before taking the more advanced units. - 2.
+Include a copy of the recipe used and attach securely to the e-Record.
 No commercial mixes are to be used for the base of the product.
-Example: boxed cake mixes for shortened cake or quick breads, cookie dough -boxed or frozen, etc. If the commercial mix is an added ingredient into the product it is ok.

-3. Bring food items on sturdy paper plates and/or covered heavy cardboard in a zipper-locked bag for display of food exhibits when possible.
+Example: boxed cake mixes for shortened cake or quick breads, cookie dough -boxed or frozen, etc. If the commercial mix is an added ingredient into the product, it is ok. - 3.
+Bring food items on sturdy paper plates and/or covered heavy cardboard in a zipper-locked bag for display of food exhibits when possible.
 Plates and pans will not be returned.
-Food items should be covered securely.

-4. Only completed e-Records and canned goods will be returned.

-5. If a recipe from the manual is used, it may need to be adjusted for high altitude.
+Food items should be covered securely. - 4.
+Only completed e-Records and canned goods will be returned. - 5.
+If a recipe from the manual is used, it may need to be adjusted for high altitude.

-6. Food items that show signs of mold growth or need refrigeration would not be safe to eat at time of judging and will not be accepted.

-7. Members may exhibit in one or all classes from the unit that they are enrolled in.
-Each exhibit will need an e-Record.

-8. Bacon is not acceptable in baked goods because the heat during the cooking process might not penetrate the meat thoroughly enough.
-Large pieces or chunks of cheese or a large proportion on or in recipes is not acceptable either.

-9. For those members who are exhibiting more than one item in a unit, they may copy their e-Record.
+- 6. Food items that show signs of mold growth or need refrigeration would not be safe to eat at time of judging and will not be accepted. - 7.
+Members may exhibit in one or all classes from the unit that they are enrolled in.
+Each exhibit will need an e-Record. - 8.
+Bacon is not acceptable in baked goods because the heat during the cooking process might not penetrate the meat thoroughly enough.
+Large pieces or chunks of cheese or a large proportion on or in recipes is not acceptable either. - 9.
+For those members who are exhibiting more than one item in a unit, they may copy their e-Record.
 Each exhibit must have an e-Record.
 Be sure to highlight what you are exhibiting in your e-Record.

-A. Completed e-Record with exhibit item recipe presented in a sturdy binder/notebook.

-1. Foods prepared

-- 2. Number of times - 3.
-Special Concerns
+FOR COOKING 101 THROUGH COOKING 401

+All exhibits will consist of the following e-Record information (A,B,C) along with each units additional requirements:

+- A. Completed e-Record with exhibit item recipe presented in a sturdy binder/notebook. - B. Include the following information on the Foods and Nutrition page: - 1.
+Foods prepared - 2.
+Number of times - 3.
+Special concerns - C. Include documentation of activities completed from the manual in the record book as specified for each unit. - D. Project will be evaluated on the quality of the information completed in the e-Record (25 percent) and quality of the exhibit (75 percent).

-C. Documentation of two completed learning activities from the manual in the record book.
+Include documentation of two completed learning activities from the manual in the record book.